DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 personal choice and ask what’s so bad about the fact that one search engine is used almost exclusively.
-The simple answer is that, much in the same way we require more than just a single newspaper to ensure a diverse range of opinions are represented in the media, we need more than one search engine to ensure that a broad range of opinions are represented in the search market.
+The simple answer is that, much in the same way we require more than just a single newspaper to ensure a diverse range of opinions is represented in the media, we need more than one search engine to ensure that a broad range of opinions is represented in the search market.

 The comparison with the media becomes somewhat less applicable when one